 Today, RPA, or Automation technologies, are widely recognized by global enterprises as a cost-effective and non-invasive way to utilize business.
 With RPA’s core benefits lies in valuable insights generated throughout the whole business process, Robotic process automation is applied in analytic tasks of several industries, namely assembling data, analyzing business processes, and improving them.
 Based on what they discover, businesses can find new domains or utilize time-consuming tasks to focus on their core competencies.

 Based on the Big Decisions Survey, 92% of global businesses data-driven.
-This impressive number can clearly show that yes, Data, especially data analytics plays a very critical role in most companies.
-It helps CXOs position make decisions, identify beneficial trends and so many more to profit a business.
+This impressive number can clearly shows that, yes, Data, especially data analytics plays a very critical role in most companies.
+It helps CXOs position make decisions, identify beneficial trends, and so many more to profit a business.

 In general, there are three most popular benefits of this combination to take note:

 - RPA creates better data from the outset.